IO (www.ioi.dk) is the place where my life and CG had crossed paths again.

 ChimpKing was a 4-month long project designed to form a look for a game pitch contracted by IO Interactive.

-the base wish expressed by the creative head of the group- Janos - was to "make a game with chimps" and work went from there on, covering all ranges of design and concept in the way I thought might best describe such a game.
+Janos Flosser, the creative head of the group defined the project's guidelines: "make a game with chimps" and work went from there on, covering all ranges of design and concept in the way I thought might best describe such a game.

 I started with some quick chimp sketches while studying chimp behavior, societies, environments and most than all- look & movement.